 Many children born with a silver spoon in their mouths have died, leaving nothing behind for their children to inherit but debt, disrepute and dishonour.

 Likewise, starting the Christian life, journey or race is entirely a free gift of God!

-However, finishing well the Christian life, race or journey does not entirely depend upon God; you definitely have an active role to play.
+However, finishing well the Christian life or journey does not entirely depend upon God; you definitely have an active role to play.